DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Nov 5 - Nov 11.md

 ***Make this project inside of Unity.***

-Make sure to use the New Input System for this project.
+Make sure to use the **New Input System** for this project.
 One of the later tasks requires it, so it's best to start using it now.

 Create a small project where you implement a `GameManager` class using the Singleton design pattern.
 This Game Manager will manage a simple game's score and game state.
 You'll also create three other classes:

+You should probably use your knowledge of events as well to make this project more interesting.

 - `Player`: health, player movement, shoot input
-- `Enemy`:
+- `Enemy`: health, enemy movement, update score on death
-- `UIManager`:
+- `UIManager`: managing a UI element that displays the score

 each of which will reference the Game Manager to retrieve or modify the score and check if the game is over.